BenKluger/Java-Misc./README.md

 # My-Solutions
-A repository for my solutions to HackerRank problems.
+A repository for my HackerRank problem solutions.